RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 Some multinational companies may have a devolved business model with different parts of the organisation responsible for different parts of their network.
 In this situation additional **organisation** objects can be created.
 These objects can reference the main **organisation** object through their own "org:" attribute.
 This allows users to keep track of the entire company's data or the parts delegated to different sections of the company.

-<font color="green">If this is done, it is easy to 'see' the map of all the data for an entity.</font> Any bulk changes to data are very much simplified.
+Any bulk changes to data are very much simplified.
 Tools can be written and deployed more easily.
 New ideas can be rolled out quickly across an entire data set.<font color="green"> Concepts like abuse handling could be re-visited.
 This could be applied with a default, centralised abuse handler in the organisation object, as well as more localised, optional ones in the mntner objects or the individual objects themselves.</font>

 ###  3.3 Abuse Handling

-The **irt** (Internet Response Team) object was <font color="green">originally</font> introduced to identify teams for handling serious network problems like DOS attacks. <font color="orange">It has since been adapted to not only fulfil that role, but to also try to handle abuse complaints at all levels.
-OR It should not be used to handle general abuse complaints.</font>
+The **irt** (Internet Response Team) object was introduced to identify teams for handling serious network problems like DOS attacks.
+It should not be used to handle general abuse complaints.

-<font color="red">NOTES: incorrect, choose the next green solution
-Several objects can optionally include an "abuse-mailbox:" attribute.
-This includes the **irt** object.
-The **irt** object can be referenced from **inetnum** and **inet6num** objects.
-When an **irt** object, including an "abuse-mailbox:" attribute, is referenced from an **inet(6)num** object, this defines the abuse handler for this address space.
-It also defines the abuse handler for some of the more specific address space to that specified by the **inet(6)num** object referencing the **irt** object.</font>

-<font color="green">General abuse is handled by the **organisation** object.
+General abuse is handled by the **organisation** object.
 This should reference an abuse handling role object with an “abuse-c:” attribute.
 This **role** object must include an "abuse-mailbox:" attribute.
 All address space, represented by inet(6)num objects, should reference an organisation object either directly or via its less specific objects.
-This reference defines the abuse handler for this address space and all the more specific address space to that specified by the inet(6)num object which references the organisation object.</font>
+This reference defines the abuse handler for this address space and all the more specific address space to that specified by the inet(6)num object which references the organisation object.

 There is a query flag ("-c") which will return the **irt** object, if one exists, for any specified **inet(6)num** object.
 There is also another query flag ("-b") that will find the <font color="orange">indirectly **role** OR **irl**</font> object, extract the "abuse-mailbox:" attribute and return brief details including the <font color="orange">contact address from the **irt** object and others OR email address from the **role** objects.</font> For details of how these queries work see Section <font color="red">should we create a new section for this documentation?
 [2.4, 'Abuse Contacts'](https://www.ripe.net/manage-ips-and-asns/db/support/documentation/query-ref-manual).</font>